formidify/Webproject_BoardGames/README.md

 # web-project
+# James Yang and Vermilion Villarreal
+# Last Updated October 25th, 2017

+Description of the project:
+Our project consists of a web driven database for board games searches.
+Users can search and find boardgames and their attributes, including description and thumbnail, etc.

 This repo contains starter code for the database-driven web project.
 It consists of the following files:

 createtable.sql: A Python script used to create a database and set up the table(s), including table columns and types.